epfl-cs358/2025sp-beetlebot/README.md

         - PCA 9685 PWM multiplexer to plug the servos (would advise to have two multiplexers instead of just one)
         - Esp32 Devkit V1 Board as a micro controller, or any esp32 that has WiFi
         - LiPo Battery 25C 1000mAh 2S
-        - Protection Board for the battery
+        - Protection Board for the battery (2 cell BMS)
         - Jst connectors to connect the protection board and the battery
         - LM2596 Buck Converter
         - Cables and tape for the cable management (very important)